Explicit Semiclassical Resonances from Many Delta Functions: Results

 \begin{theorem} Resonances on log curves $h\log(1/h)$ must correspond to slopes of our Newton polygon.
 More precisely, if $z = z(h) = z(h_j)$ is a sequence of resonances with $\Re z \in U \Subset (0,\infty)$ and $\Im z = -\gamma h\log(1/h) + O(h)$ as $h_j \rightarrow 0$, then $\gamma \in \Gamma$. \end{theorem}

 We define a string of resonances as the sequence $z(h_j)$ corresponding to a value $\gamma$, which in turn comes from the Newton polygon.
-This result was known in \cite{Datchev_Marzuola_Wunsch}, but we can now describe the slopes of the Newton polygon much more precisely.
-First, it is convenient and sometimes necessary to impose the following constraint, which we take as given throughout. \begin{assumption} Let the parameters $\beta_j, x_j$ be given such that the non-infinite slopes of the Newton polygon are unique.
-In other words, for any three collinear points in (eq \ref{eq polygon points}), at least one is in the interior of the polygon. \end{assumption}

-Example \ref{ex assumption numeric} shows that without this assumption, strings of higher multiplicities emerge.
-Fortunately, this case is rare, in the sense that the parameters following this assumption are generic in the parameter space, since we need only avoid a finite set of linear equations.
-Our next notation gives the structure of these slopes.
+Hence, describing strings of resonances reduces to describing slopes on the Newton polygon.
+Our next notation gives the structure of these slopes, with the convention $j < k$.

-For the moment, the simplest slope to identify on the Newton polygon is the leftmost one, starting from $(0,0)$.
-This point must be the bottom left corner of the Newton polygon because $\beta_j > 0$, the slope from it to a point in (eq \ref{eq polygon points}) must be of the form $\gamma_{jk}$, and the convex hull contains the minimum $\gamma_{jk}$.
+We start with the simplest slopes to identify on the Newton polygon, the ones with an endpoint at $(0,0)$.
+The origin must be the bottom left corner of the Newton polygon because $\beta_j > 0$, the slope from it to a point in (eq \ref{eq polygon points}) must be of the form $\gamma_{jk}$, and the convex hull contains the minimum $\gamma_{jk}$.

 \begin{definition} The \textit{dominant pair} of delta potentials, indexed $J,K$, is the one which minimizes the value $\gamma_{jk}$ among all pairs $j,k$.
 Assumption \ref{assumption} guarantees $J,K$ are uniquely determined by this condition: